toeb/cmakepp/cmake/package/project/README.md

  if the state of the project handle is `unknown` it was never opened before.
 It is first transitioned to `closed` after emitting the `project_on_new` event. then the project handle is transitioned from `closed` to `open` first the `project_on_opening` event is emitted followed by `project_on_open`.
 Afterwards the state is changed to `open` and then the `project_on_opened` event us emitted.
  returns the project handle of the project on success. fails if the project handle is in a state other than `unknown` or `closed`.

+ *note* that the default project does not contain a package source. it will have to be configured once manually for every new project

  **events**
   * `project_on_new(<project handle>)`